eepj/lprs-jp/README.md

 ## Datasets
 ### License Plates Dataset
-* Dataset comprising 350 vehicles and thier corresponding license plate bounding box used to fine-tune YOLOv8 detection model to detect license plates from images.
+* Dataset comprising 350 vehicles and their corresponding license plate bounding boxes for fine-tuning YOLOv8 detection model to detect license plates from images.

 ### alpr_jp
-* Dataset comprising 1000+ Japanese license plate images used to train character recognition models.
+* Dataset comprising 1000+ Japanese license plate images for training character recognition models.
 * Google Search images were used to supplement the dataset in case of missing or less common markings.

 ## Training
 ### Model
-* CNN adapted from *Chinese License Plate Recognition System Based on Convolutional Neural Network*, layer depths adjusted according to specific recognition task
+* CNN adapted from *Chinese License Plate Recognition System Based on Convolutional Neural Network*, layer depths adjusted according to specific recognition task.
 ### Hardware
 * Apple M1 with MPS hardware acceleration